Swepps/pokeautobuilder/README.md

 - Pokémon Team Builder.

   - This allows the user to select up to 6 Pokémon to build a team.
-  - A selected Pokémon can be expanded to view their details including resistances and weaknesses, base stats, and STAB move coverage (selected move coverage will be released in a later version).
+  - A selected Pokémon can be expanded to view their details including resistances and weaknesses, base stats, and STAB move coverage.
+Additionally a Pokémon's moves and ability can be selected here in this dialog.
   - The team's overall statistics can be viewed below to evaluate the strengths/weaknesses of the team.
   - Pokémon can be saved to the Pokémon Storage (more details on that below).
   - Pokémon teams can be named and saved to Pokémon Team Storage (more details on that below).